malaviya-parth/CN/01_OSIModel/05_TrasportL.md

 1. Service Point Addressing:- Header of transport layer contains port addresses of both sender & receiver processes

-2. Segmentation & Reassembly:- Transport layer dividesstream of bits into segments & reassembles them at receiver side.
+2. Segmentation & Reassembly:- Transport layer divides-stream of bits into segments & reassembles them at receiver side.
 Each segment contains a sequence number so that segments can be reassembled in order.

 3. Connection Control:- Connectionless (UDP Protocol) or connection oriented service (TCP/IP Protocol).